 - Now take a pan (better if cast iron), heat a generous amount of extra virgin olive oil, and then add the grated potatoes (if you want you can mix together also some soft butter, just a bit), keeping them compact and spreading on all the surface.
 Cook at medium heat, about 5-6 minutes on each side (until it makes a nice crust).

 - Now take another pan (better if iron or cast iron), bring to high heat.
 Season the meat with salt, spread a little bit of oil on the surface and then put it in the hot pan.
-Brown it on all the sides (2-3 minutes about), then place the meat in an oven pan and bake it at 120 °C (the oven must be already hot) until the meat reaches 54 °C in the core (if it’s 1-2 °C more is still ok), in this case a thermometer helps.
+Brown it on all the sides (2-3 minutes about), then place the meat in an oven pan and bake it at 120 °C fan assisted mode (the oven must be already hot) until the meat reaches 54-55 °C in the core (but if it’s 1-2 °C more is still ok), in this case a thermometer helps.
+For cuts of this size, about 10 minutes at that temperature.

 - While the meat is baking, deglaze the juices in the pan with a glass of red wine, then add the red currants and cook at medium/high heat until reduce enough, then filter it.